smanning-astro/website-apero/content/project/cosmos-web/index.md

 - Directly measure the evolution of the stellar mass to halo relation out to z~2.5

----
+### How do I plan to utilize COSMOS-Web?

-I am particularly interested in using these _JWST_ observations to revisit our NIR-dark dusty galaxies and place firm constraints on their stellar masses, sizes, and morphologies.
+I am particularly excited to revisit our NIR-dark dusty galaxies with these _JWST_ observations.
+The increased photometric coverage will drastically improve their photmetric redshift estimates and allow us to place much firmer constraints on their stellar masses and star formation rates.
+Additionally, we will be able to assess their rest-frame optical sizes and morphologies for the first time.

 Observations of the full field will be completed by January 2024.